 Oakland-Alameda Estuary Bridge

-In the meantime a short-hop water taxi pilot will be launched sometime in 2023 or 2024 to test the demand and hopefully raise awareness and support for the bridge project
+In the meantime a short-hop water taxi pilot will be launched sometime in Spring 2024 to test the demand and to raise awareness and support for the bridge project.

 Bridges over Freeways